 Presents the history and interpretation of architecture, sculpture, and painting.
 Begins with prehistoric art and follows the development of western civilization to the present.
 Part I of II.
+This is a Passport Transfer course

 Prerequisite: A placement of ENF 3 or ENG 111 co-requisite.
 May be taken out of sequence.